SNUDerek/snuderek.github.com/sshguide.md

 `user@remote:~$ which python`

 ...and copy this path into the interpreter path field. for me, it is `/home/derek/miniconda3/bin/python`

+**NB:** while this worked for me, when trying on another system, we had to `deploy` the code before execution

 # Other commands